sewaneedata/betterfi/README.md

 # BetterFi

-# A better fight to predatory lending
+# A Better Fight to Predatory Lending

 ## Problem Statement: